Alexis Wichowski

 Wichowski, A. (2010).
 "The myth of fragmentation: assessing political information online." (dissertation) University at Albany College of Computing & Information.

-Proceedings & submissions
+Proceedings & testimony

 Wichowski, A. (2023).
 Submission of recommendations on artificial intelligence & emerging technologies on behalf of the Geneva Centre for Security Policy for the United Nations Summit of the Future and New Agenda of Peace, Geneva, Switzerland